MaoZiming/papers/Topics/1-basic-os/13-capriccio.md

 Its approach is three-fold:

 1. **Scalability**: Capriccio uses user-level threads coupled with cooperative scheduling to manage many threads efficiently.
-User-level threads are preferred over kernel threads for their flexibility and performance advantages, like reduced synchronization overhead.
+User-level threads are preferred over kernel threads for their flexibility and performance advantages,

 2. **Linked Stack**: Traditional stack allocation methods are not suitable for programs managing many threads.
-Capriccio uses a dynamic stack allocation technique that employs linked chunks, which are managed through compile-time analysis and runtime checks.
+Capriccio uses a dynamic stack allocation technique that employs **linked chunks**, which are managed through compile-time analysis and runtime checks.

-3. **Resource-aware Scheduler**: The scheduler views the application as a sequence of stages, separated by blocking points, forming a "blocking graph".
+3. **Resource-aware Scheduler**: The scheduler views the application as a sequence of stages, separated by blocking points, forming a "**blocking graph**".
 This graph is used to make application-specific scheduling decisions to maximize resource utilization without reaching bottlenecks.

 ## Limitations
 * Does not completely eliminate kernel crossings.
 * Performance not necessarily better than event-based systems.

-## Connections
-Scheduler Activations: Capriccio’s use of user-level threads echoes the sentiment in this paper about effective kernel support for user-level management of parallelism.

-SEDA: Both papers tackle the problem of internet service scalability but approach it differently - Capriccio uses user-level threads while SEDA employs an event-based architecture.

-Scheduling: Proportional Share - The resource-aware scheduler in Capriccio can be related to proportional share scheduling concepts, especially in how it seeks to allocate resources effectively.

 ## Key Insight